 Understanding food labels

-Food labels have lots of useful information.
-It is helpful to understand food labels, so that you can make nutritious meals for your child.
+Food labels have lots of useful information to help you make healthy food choices and so that you can make nutritious meals for your child.

-The government agency, Food Standards Australia New Zealand, have set food standards.
-All statements and claims on foods sold in Australia must conform to these standards.
+Food Standards Australia New Zealand have set food standards.
+All statements and claims on foods sold in Australia must meet these standards.
 They must show:

 - the nutrition information panel